joshualoehr/hyde/about.md

 And here's a link to the paper itself (note that I am not an author on this publication): [Recurrent Neural Network Language Models for Open Vocabulary Event-Level Cyber Anomaly Detection](https://arxiv.org/abs/1712.00557)
 Our code is also open source and available [here.](https://github.com/pnnl/safekit)

-My specific area of research within this project has been exploring how variations in the granularity over which logged events are aggregated (day, quarter-day, minute, etc.) affect the accuracies of both our proposed language model and the baselines we compare against.
-A short paper is pending.
+My specific area of research within this project was exploring how variations in the granularity over which logged events are aggregated (day, quarter-day, minute, etc.) affected the accuracies of both our proposed language model and the baselines we compared against.

 In addition to the research being done, involvement in Dr. Hutchinson's lab also entailed participation in a weekly reading group discussion covering recent publications within the field of deep learning.
 You can find the papers we covered and more on my [reading list.](/reading-list/)